-The IFRS Foundation estimates that 29,000 of the 53,000 companies listed on the 90 major securities exchanges in the world use IFRS Standards.
-Profiles published by the IFRS Foundation provide information about the use of IFRS Standards in individual jurisdictions.
+The IFRS Foundation estimates that over 29,000 of the 49,000 companies listed on the 93 major securities exchanges in the world use IFRS Accounting Standards.
+Profiles published by the IFRS Foundation provide information about the use of IFRS Accounting Standards in individual jurisdictions.

 One of our objectives is to add value for publicly accountable enterprises by maintaining a strong global presence.
 We are at the international table when issues important to Canadians are discussed, ensuring our stakeholders’ perspectives are considered.

-AcSB Chair Linda Mezon participated in the IFRS Foundation’s video on International collaboration
+Former AcSB Chair and current IASB Vice-Chair Linda Mezon-Hutter participated in the IFRS Foundation’s video on International collaboration

 in accounting standard setting, discussing how we represent Canadian stakeholders at international meetings.